Changes (David Bowie song): Music

 Musically, "Changes" is an art pop song.
 While primarily in 4/4 common time, the time signature changes to 2/4 twice (on the lines "different man" and "necks in it"), and four simultaneous bars of 3/4 feature different chords on each bar and are accompanied by Woodmansey's drum fills.
 According to James Perone, it features a "standard British pop song structure", with "clearly defined" verses, choruses and middle-eight sections.
 The song begins on a tonic chord (C major 7th) piano and strings, thereafter moving up in semitones: D♭add6th, D minor7, E♭7, F7.
-Critic Wilfrid Mellers described this intro as "near-anarchic", finding that the sequence "violates orthodox musical grammar".
-From there, the piano follows the same sequence: C–E–G–B (Cmaj7), D–F–A–C (Dm7), F–A–C–E (F7), and E♭–G–B♭–D♭ (E♭7).
-O'Leary calls the progression "quintessential Bowie": it was "found by random movement, that sounded 'right' despite being technically 'wrong'."
+The critic Wilfrid Mellers described this intro as "near-anarchic", finding that the sequence "violates orthodox musical grammar".
+From there, the piano follows the same sequence: C–E–G–B (Cmaj7), D–F–A–C (Dm7), F–A–C–E (Fmaj7), and E♭–G–B♭–D♭ (E♭7).
+Chris O'Leary calls the progression "quintessential Bowie": it was "found by random movement, that sounded 'right' despite being technically 'wrong'."

 After an "oh yeah" from Bowie, piano and kick drum eighth notes build anticipation before a distinctive riff begins.
-According to author Peter Doggett, Bowie did not know the chord changes on guitar or piano, but "he followed his fingers as they crept, slowly up and down the keyboard, augmenting familiar shapes or simply reproducing them a step or two along the ivories."
+According to the author Peter Doggett, Bowie did not know the chord changes on guitar or piano, but "he followed his fingers as they crept, slowly up and down the keyboard, augmenting familiar shapes or simply reproducing them a step or two along the ivories."
 Played by piano, saxophone, bass and strings, the riff is an eighth note melody that Doggett describes as a rising "diatonic major descent".
 O'Leary notes that the riff only appears twice in the entire song: once before the first verse and second after the first chorus.

 The piano and bass are similar to the album track "Oh!
 You Pretty Things", going up and down a C to D scale.
 Doggett writes: "It was as if the piano was scared to rest in one place for more than a couple of beats, in case it would be hemmed in or halted.
 By restlessly moving, it kept its options open and its spirit alive."
 Like "Oh!
 You Pretty Things", "Changes" ends how it begins: on the C major 7th chord, although the chord sequence is in reverse.
 Saxophone, piano, strings and bass all play their final notes, fading into the distance.